-- general activities in office management, controlling, accounting, payroll accounting, management

-- tax consulting, certified accounting, legal advice

-- IT, communication expenses

-- office material, printed matter
+- general activities in office management, controlling, accounting, payroll accounting, management - tax consulting, certified accounting, legal advice - IT, communication expenses - office material, printed matter

 - workplace equipment (office furniture, IT, etc.)

 - building depreciation, maintenance, repair

 - rent and lease for general premises, operating costs

 - cleaning, disposal

 - licence fees (for basic equipment)

 - packaging and transport costs

 - technical literature

 - insurance, tax

 - general education and training

-3 TO BE OBSERVED AT PROJECT START
+3 TO BE OBSERVED AT PROJECT START!

 We can only accept costs that are substantiated by documentary evidence.
 The services must be provided in the funding period in accordance with the funding agreement.
-You should therefore apply for an extension prior to the end of the funding period, if necessary.
-In justified exceptional cases the date of the invoice and the date of payment may be up to three months after the end of the funding period.
+In justified exceptional cases the date of the invoice may be up to three months after the end of the funding period.